so-groenen/physsm/README.md

 ```python
 test_builder = TestExperimentBuilder(name="test_experiment", folder="test_results", rust_dir="rust_example")
 ```
-Then we can construct our experiment and write the parameter fiels:
+Then we can construct our experiment and write the parameter files:
 ```Python
 an_array          = np.arange(0, 10, 1)
 a_boolean         = True